 and mother of Ludovico Ariosto”

-Reggio Emilia is always on top of the charts, among the most prosperous and livable cities in Italy.
-Indeed, it always dedicated a special attention to the education of children and to the art of photography.
+Man-sized city, Reggio Emilia is always on top of the charts among the most prosperous and livable cities in Italy.
+It is mostly known for its special attention to the education of children and to the art of photography.

-It has been inhabited since the prehistoric times, and its origins are surrounded in myth.
+It has been inhabited since the prehistoric times, and its origins are surrounded in the myth.
 Some believe it was created by the Ligures, some by the Etruscan civilization and some other by the Boii.
-What’s sure is that the Latin name regium lepidi was given in honor of its founder Marco Emilio Lepido, who also founded, near Reggio, Parma, and Modena.
+What’s sure is that the Latin name Regium Lepidi was given in honor of its founder Marco Emilio Lepido, who also founded, near Reggio Emilia, also the cities of Parma and Modena.
 It held a strategic importance under the domination of Rome because of its position along the Via Aemilia.

-It was one of the cities where the institution of the medieval communes was born, the birthplace of Italian poet Ludovico Ariosto.
-In Reggio Emilia, in 1797, was created the Tricolore, the green, white and red flag of Italy.
+It was one of the cities where the institution of the medieval communes was born, and the birthplace of the Italian poet Ludovico Ariosto.
+And precisely in Reggio Emilia in 1797 the Tricolore was created: the green, white & red flag of Italy.